casdoor/casdoor-website/docs/syncer/Database.md

 ## Database Syncer

+The database syncer connects to external databases to synchronize user data with Casdoor.
 The users table we created as a demo is imported from the [template XLSX file](https://github.com/casdoor/casdoor/blob/master/xlsx/user_test.xlsx).

 ![Table](/img/syncer/Database/syncer_database_table.png)